 For students looking for one-on-one prolonged teaching attention, this could prove difficult.

-And such a large student cohort also leads to some students reporting cultural issues with cliques etc.
+Such a large student cohort also leads to some students reporting cultural issues with cliques etc.

 Key Drexel Medical School Data